TEXT OR CALL KELLI @ 512-627-0682

 WE ARE VERY PROUD TO ANNOUNCE -

-KDR AUSSIES IS NOW A USDA LICENSED & INSPECTED BREEDER IN ADDITION TO ALREADY BEING A TEXAS STATE LICENSED & INSPECTED BREEDER
+KDR AUSSIES IS NOW AN AKC INSPECTED BREEDER IN ADDITION TO ALREADY BEING A TEXAS STATE & USDA LICENSED & INSPECTED BREEDER